 John was predeceased by his parents, Ralph and Rebecca Austin; son Yahya Austin, brothers Naim Bilal, Marvin Austin; sisters Jacqueline Reed Muhammed (Makail), Cheryl Ann Austin and Andrea Upshur.

 John leaves to continue the legacy with children: Nasheena Parish (Dumoriea), Atiya Lynch (Glenn), Tiffany McKinnon, Raheim McKinnon, Omar Williams, Yaas Williams, Johar Austin, 16 grandchildren and one great granddaughter.
 He leaves his brothers Algie Tyriq Austin, Harold Austin, David Barnes and Lionel Upshur; sisters Phillis Austin Copeland (Ernest), Barbara Wright, Suzanne Austin, and Theresa Barnes a host of uncles, aunts, nephews, nieces, cousins and friends.

 To know John was to know and believe that he was going to come see about you.
 He made it his business to know his family and make sure his family knew him.
 He will be truly missed.

-To plant a tree in memory of John YahYah Austin, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of John YahYah Austin, please visit our floral store.